The European Youth Capital

 Have any questions?
-Have a look at some FAQs below or contact Rita Jonusaite, Policy Officer on Participation at firstname.lastname@example.org
+Have a look at some FAQs below or contact our Project Officer, Ivan Neirotti, at firstname.lastname@example.org

 The European Youth Capital title represents significant value to the awarded city and includes a number of benefits on the local, regional and European level.